GDB Test Drive picoCTF 2022 Solution

 Drop the GDB commands into a file (drive.gdb) and load with gdb -x drive.gdb gdbme so the run is reproducible.

-After jump *(main+104), type c to continue execution; the flag prints and the program exits.
+After jump *(main+104), execution resumes immediately from the new address; the flag prints and the program exits without any additional command.

 bash